microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``binding(X[, Y])``: For specifying the descriptor set (``Y``) and binding (``X``) numbers for resource variables.
 The descriptor set (``Y``) is optional; if missing, it will be set to 0.
 Allowed on global variables.
+- ``counter_binding(X)``: For specifying the binding number (``X``) for the associated counter for RW/Append/Consume structured buffer.
+The descriptor set number for the associated counter is always the same as the main resource.

 Only ``vk::`` attributes in the above list are supported.
 Other attributes will result in warnings and be ignored by the compiler.
 All C++11 attributes will